-The Title IX Coordinator position oversees all sex discrimination, sexual harassment, and sexual assault and relationship violence complaints at the College, and was created to promote an environment that is free of gender bias and misconduct.
+The Title IX Coordinator position oversees all sexual discrimination, sexual harassment, sexual assault and relationship violence complaints at the College, and was created to promote an environment free of gender bias and misconduct.
 The Title IX Coordinator is responsible for conducting an annual report and review of complaints to ensure compliance with Title IX, make improvements, and identify any patterns or systemic problems within the College community.
-The Title IX Coordinator serves as a neutral administrator and resource to employees and students to answer questions, to coordinate reporting and handling of complaints, to review internal disciplinary proceedings and remedies, to provide education, training, and guidance to public safety, student development, human resources, and other personnel involved with investigations and disciplinary proceedings.
+The Title IX Coordinator serves as a neutral administrator and resource to employees and students to answer questions, coordinate reporting and handling of complaints, review internal disciplinary proceedings and remedies, provide education, training, and guidance to public safety, student development, human resources, and other personnel involved with investigations and disciplinary proceedings.

 Title IX Coordinator.

-Lynn Neitzel, Director of Teaching Support Services

-Central Campus, Student Success Center
+Dr. Deb Gilster, Coordinator of Access and Accommodations Central Campus, Student Success Center 608) 757-7796 dgilster@blackhawk.edu

-(608) 743-4508

-Ineitzel@blackhawk.edu

-The College has designated a Deputy Title IX Coordinator to assist the Title IX Coordinator.
-A Title IX Deputy Coordinator is responsible for assisting the Title IX Coordinator to conduct training, climate assessments, and facilitate communications on behalf of the College with the student or employee who reports a violation, the respondent, and with any administrators responsible for administering this policy.
+The College has designated a Deputy Title IX Coordinator to assist the Title IX Coordinator and stand-in as the replacement coordinator as needed.
+A Deputy Title IX Coordinator is responsible for assisting the Title IX coordinator in conducting training, climate assessments, reporting, investigating, and facilitating communications on behalf of the College.

-Deputy Title IX Coordinator Alicia Acker, Career Services and Leadership Development Coordinator Central Campus, Student Services (608) 743-4423 aacker@blackhawk.edu
+Deputy Title IX Coordinator

+Alicia Acker, Career Services and Leadership Development Coordinator Central Campus, Student Services (608) 743-4423 aacker@blackhawk.edu